 Step 1: Measure the top edge of the frame to the hook or nail.
 This will account for any height difference between where the nail actually sits and the top of the art.

 Step 2: Time for some simple math.
 Divide the entire frame height in half, then subtract the measurement we figured out in the first step.
 If you’re framing something that’s 22 inches tall, you’ll divide 20 by 2 to get 11.
 Then, subtract 1 inch for the nail position to get 10 inches.

 Step 3: The prime hanging spot should be within an average person’s line of sight—usually 60 inches off the ground at the center.
 That means we’re going to add 60 to our measurement.
 When we add 60 to our example, that leaves us with 70 inches.
 Mark your spot on the wall according to this calculation, and you’re ready to go.

 Creating A Luxurious Space

 Who doesn’t feel at home in a luxury hotel room?
 There’s something about the quality design of these rooms that make us want to stay forever.
 You can bring the luxe of your favorite hotel rooms to your own home with these ideas above.

-Luxury doesn’t have to mean expensive.
+I hope I have proved there are luxury ideas your home can afford.
 It’s all about the feelings behind the pieces you choose.
 Your home is your story you’re sharing with yourself and guests.
 What favorite things and styles do you want to surround yourself with?

 Don’t forget to pin these ideas for later.